Aniket-1295/NetFlixGpt/README.md

 - Loged in Sussfully
 - Creates Redux Store with UserSlice
 - add user to the Redux store(after login and register)
 - remove user form the redx store (after Logout)
+- BUG Fixed : restrict /browse page by checking auth status using onAuthStateChange listener
+- Good Practice : when the componant unmount we have to remove the event listener so we here we have manage the unsubscribe to onAuthStateChange.
+- Good Practice: adding constant file to the project